 Christa has made significant contributions to the Trinity Athletic program, including strength and conditioning with our Athletes.
 As Christa steps into the role of Athletic Director, she will continue to focus on Athlete development, and will take on coaching our newest sport, Lacrosse!

 Nicole Schrader – Certified Head Athletic Trainer

-Nicole Schrader enters her first year as Head Athletic Trainer at Trinity in January 2022.
+Nicole Schrader enters her second year as Head Athletic Trainer at Trinity in January 2022.